Chaoses-Ib/DirectoryOpus/Manual/customize/creating_your_own_buttons/editing_the_toolbar/launch_options.md

 The **Allow shortcuts to override** checkbox, if on, means Opus will use the *start in* directory specified by a shortcut when a shortcut to a program is dropped on the toolbar.
 This is usually a good idea since if a shortcut specifies the program needs to run out of a particular folder it usually has a good reason.
 The checkbox has no direct effect when dropping the program itself, or when dropping a shortcut which does not specify a *start in* folder, but remember the Launch Options dialog is for configuring the defaults for new buttons as well as setting up individual buttons. \</WRAP\>

-- **Use options for future buttons**\<WRAP\>
+- **Use options for future buttons**
   The dialog always remembers the last settings you used the next time it appears, but you can turn on this option to make it use those settings automatically without appearing at all.
-If you do that, you can hold down <kbd>Ctrl</kbd> while dropping a program to turn the option off and make the dialog appear again.\</WRAP\>
+If you do that, you can hold down <kbd>Ctrl</kbd> while dropping a program to turn the option off and make the dialog appear again.

 ##### Command preview and testing the button

-- The **Command preview** part of the dialog lets you see and test the command which the options above have generated.\<WRAP\>
+- The **Command preview** part of the dialog lets you see and test the command which the options above have generated.

-Testing can be important because different programs need different options, and the only way to tell is to try them or read the other program's manual.\</WRAP\>
+  Testing can be important because different programs need different options, and the only way to tell is to try them or read the other program's manual.

 - The **Generated command** field is read-only and purely to give you a better idea of what the options do and to help you get used to the way Opus commands look, should you want to get into more detailed button editing.

-- The **Test items** list lets you add any files or folders to it to use when testing the command.\<WRAP\>
+- The **Test items** list lets you add any files or folders to it to use when testing the command.
   You can use the buttons above the list to add things to it, or drag & drop things into it.
 Once an item is added, you can double-click it to edit it via a file chooser, or single-click it (once already selected) to edit its path using the keyboard.

   The list remembers the list of test files between uses, and the rightmost button above it can be used to quickly clear the whole list.

   Note that the selected item in this list does not affect the button.
 You can select items in the list to remove or edit them, but that is all selection is for here.
-Where we talk about *selected files* above, we only mean files selected in a Lister's folder tab when the button is run normally.\</WRAP\>
+Where we talk about *selected files* above, we only mean files selected in a Lister's folder tab when the button is run normally.

-- The **Test Run** button will run the program based on the current settings, as if the finished button had been clicked.\<WRAP\>
+- The **Test Run** button will run the program based on the current settings, as if the finished button had been clicked.
   Files and folders from the **Test items** list will be passed to the program, if appropriate.

-If the **Test Run** button is disabled, it means you have chosen **Require files/folders** without adding any to the Test items list, or something similar.\</WRAP\>
+  If the **Test Run** button is disabled, it means you have chosen **Require files/folders** without adding any to the Test items list, or something similar.

 ##### Completing the new button

-- If you click **OK**, the new button will be configured based on the options you have specified.\<WRAP\>
+- If you click **OK**, the new button will be configured based on the options you have specified.

-If **Always use these settings** (discussed above in detail) is on, the settings will then be used next time you drop a program on a toolbar, unless you hold down **Ctrl**.\</WRAP\>
+  If **Always use these settings** (discussed above in detail) is on, the settings will then be used next time you drop a program on a toolbar, unless you hold down **Ctrl**.

 - If you click **Cancel** instead, the new button will be deleted.